pfalcon/git-remote-objcrypt/README.md

+# git-remote-objcrypt

+git-remote-objcrypt is a git remote helper that end to end encrypts git repos without a custom remote receiver and without additional user key management.
+It's a fork of https://github.com/huumn/git-remote-gitern without ties to a particular hosting service, with some additional corner cases handled, bugfixes, and some optimizations.

+git-remote-objcrypt requires just a git repository accessed via SSH using an SSH key.

+Git remote prefix which should be used is `objcrypt://`.

+Below is the original README of upstream project.

 # git-remote-gitern

 git-remote-gitern is a git remote helper that end to end encrypts git repos without a custom remote receiver and without additional user key management.
 It's built for [gitern](https://gitern.com) and is unironically hosted here.
 For demonstration, this repo has been encrypted using itself: [github.com/huumn/git-remote-gitern-encrypted](https://github.com/huumn/git-remote-gitern-encrypted)